ansible-middleware/ansible-middleware-workshop/instructions/5-configuring-jboss-eap.md

 ```

-This confirms the postgresql driver is installed.
+This confirms the postgresql driver is installed; now exit the JBoss cli, logout from the node and go back to the ansible directory.

 Next [Step 6](./6-deploying-applications.md) will deploy the application.